Electrostatics in semiconducting devices I : The Pure Electrostatics Self Consistent Approximation: Extension of PESCA to the integer quantum Hall effect

 This can be further seen in Fig.\ref{fig:profile_multiple} where a similar calculation is performed at low $B=0.2T$ and very low $B=0.002T$ magnetic field.
 We also add a direct Thomas Fermi calculation corresponding to the ILDOS of Fig.\ref{fig:ildos_nofield}b that was performed using the algorithm of \cite{10.21468/SciPostPhys.7.3.031}.
 The direct Thomas-Fermi calculation is indistinguishable from the $B=0.002T$ one.
 This can also be seen in Fig.\ref{fig:ildos_qhe}b, where the different ILDOS are plotted.
 Besides being an independent validation of the calculation (the two algorithms only share the Poisson solver), this points to the fact that {\it any} ILDOS could be approximated by step like functions with ${\cal N}_p$ / ${\cal D}_p$ partitions, which would allow the PESCA algorithm to be extended to arbitrary Thomas-Fermi approximations (i.e. with fixed ILDOS).
+For compaaison, Fig.\ref{fig:profile_multiple} also shows the zero field PESCA calculation.
+As previously advertised, the PESCA density is remarkably accurate (within a few percent, see lower panel) even though it misses entirely the spatial structure of the potential inside the wire (in the range of a few meV, see the upper panel).